Jean-Paul Rodrigue (2013), New York:

 The US government created the Department of Homeland Security which

 in turn established a Transportation Security Authority (TSA) to oversee

 the imposition of strict new security measures on the industry.
 Security

 involves many steps, from restricting access to airport facilities,

-fortifying cockpits, to the more extensive security screening of passengers.
+fortifying cockpits, the setting of no fly lists, to the more extensive security screening of passengers.